Files tool window

-|Folders Always on Top||If the option is on, all the folders are shown before the files.
-Otherwise, all the items are sorted alphabetically, and the files and folders appear intermixed.|
+|Folders Always on Top||If the option is on, folders are shown above the files.
+Otherwise, all items are sorted alphabetically, and files and folders appear intermixed.|

 |Group Tabs||If this option is on, there is a list in the left-hand part of the title bar from which you can select the necessary view.
 If this option is off, the views are represented by tabs which appear in the left-hand part of the title bar.|

 |View Mode||This option lets you control general appearance and behavior of the tool window.|

 |Move to||To associate the tool window with a different tool window bar, select this command, and then select the destination tool window bar (Top, Left, Bottom or Right).|